ijpb-bioinformatics/RFLOMICS/README.md

 ```
 echo "Sys.setenv(RETICULATE_PYTHON = \"path_to_python_bin\")" >> .Rprofile
 ```
+5. Install MOFA2 using `BiocManager::install("MOFA2")` in R.

-You can check if mofapy is installed using `reticulate::py_config()` in R.
+You can check your configuration using `reticulate::py_config()` in R.
-Your Python binary path and mofapy path should appear.
+Your Python binary path and mofapy2 path should appear after step 5.
 If it's not the case, something went wrong.

 ## Run Rflomics